Credit:

 Each water bottle went through rigorous testing by parents and kids.

-Before testing, we conducted informal polls in numerous online parenting groups and ended up with approximately 30 respondents, whom we asked to list the top must-haves in a water bottle.
+Before testing, we conducted informal polls in numerous online parenting groups and ended up with approximately 30 respondents, whom we asked to list the top must-haves in a water bottle for kids.
 Overwhelmingly, parents look for bottles that are easy to clean; all wanted dishwasher-safe models.

-Caregivers also looked for good insulation, that the bottle be leak-proof, and that it holds up to cleaning, dropping, and the occasional gnawing on the straw—plus it needed to be easy to carry.
+Caregivers also looked for good insulation, that the water bottle for kids is leak-proof, and that it holds up to cleaning, dropping, and the occasional gnawing on the straw—plus it needed to be easy to carry.
 These bottles went through a wide array of testing, but we placed the greatest emphasis on those points during scoring.

-Every water bottle on this list has gone through at least one full year of testing.
+Every water bottle for kids on this list has gone through at least one full year of testing.

-We voraciously read consumer reviews to put each bottle's strengths and weaknesses to the test, and then we tested them again and again for a year.
-These are our unequivocal recommendations for a bottle that you’ll love the day you get it—and that you’ll keep loving for years to come.
+We voraciously read consumer reviews to put each water bottle's strengths and weaknesses to the test, and then we tested them again and again for a year.
+These are our unequivocal recommendations for a water bottle for kids that you’ll love the day you get it—and that you’ll keep loving for years to come.

 The Tester

 Hi, I'm Janelle Randazza.
 I’m a mom in sunny (and HOT) Los Angeles.
-Our son likes his drinks cold, and he likes his water to be plentiful.
-For us, it’s essential that a water bottle is lightweight, well-insulated, and leak-free.
-And, since I’m a working parent juggling a pretty hectic schedule, it better be easy to clean.
+Our son likes his drinks cold and his water plentiful.
+For us, it’s essential that a water bottle for kids is lightweight, well-insulated, and leak-free.
+And, since I’m a working parent juggling a pretty hectic schedule, this water bottle for kids better be easy to clean.

 The Tests